opencog/learn/scm/attic/README.md

     opencog sheaf code.
 The LG parser can now do MST and MPG parsing, and so provides a better platform.
 So, this older parser is now obsolete.
 BTW, so is the sheaf code.

+* __pair-count__: older pair-counting code.
+It tried to do too much, was too general.
+Thus, too complex.
+We now know exacly how to do
+    pair-counting: simply and directly.
+The older proof-of-concept code used this.

 * __fibers-sim.scm__: Attempt to use scheme/guile fibers to obtain
     parallelism in the similarity calculations.
 Fails to improve